 While we try hard not to issue breaking updates, please perform a backup before every upgrade.

 This guide assumes that you followed the Installation documentation.

-Next, please execute the following commands in the same environment (probably your pretalx user, but maybe a virtualenv, if you chose a different installation path) as your installation.
+Next, execute the following commands in the same environment as your installation.
+This may be your pretalx user, or a virtualenv, if you chose a different installation path.

 $ pip3 install --user -U pretalx $ python -m pretalx migrate $ python -m pretalx rebuild $ python -m pretalx regenerate_css # systemctl restart pretalx-web # systemctl restart pretalx-worker # If you're running celery